An almost full embedding of the category of graphs into the category of abelian groups: Introduction

 The embedding $G$ is constructed in Section \ref{section-embedding}.
 It has nice categorical properties, but the fact that it takes values in groups of cardinality at least continuum makes it not very flexible, especially when we need an inductive argument or the least example possible.
 To mitigate this problem we introduce, in Section \ref{section-approximation}, another embedding $G_{fin}$ which approximates $G$.
 We have a natural transformation $G_{fin}\to G$ consisting of monomorphisms.
 For infinite graphs $X$ we have $|X|=|G_{fin}X|$.
 The price we pay is that the natural transformation

 is one-to-one but not onto in general.
 However it does happen that the homomorphism $\gamma$ is an isomorphism, for example when $X$ or $\Hom(X,Y)$ is finite.

 Unless explicitly stated, every group in this paper is torsion free abelian.
 Countable means at most countable.
 We write $\Hom(X,Y)$ rather than $\Hom_{\mathcal{C}}(X,Y)$ when there is no need to emphasize the category to which the morphisms belong.
+A free group on a basis $S$ is denoted $\mathbb{Z}[S]$.